Pokemon Scarlet & Violet gym order: All paths level order & post-game walkthrough

 17. Dondozo & Tatsugiri Titans – Casseroya Lake

-This titanous duo is the penultimate challenge for the three main paths of Pokemon Scarlet & Violet, and it also concludes the Path of Legends.
-It fits for a battle this challenging grants the trainer the final Legendary bike upgrade.
+The titanous duo of Dondozo and Tatsugiri is the penultimate challenge for the three main paths of Pokemon Scarlet & Violet, and it also concludes the Path of Legends.
+It fits that a battle this challenging grants the trainer the final Legendary bike upgrade.

 |Tatsugiri||Dragon / Water||55|